linz/linz-data-importer/README.md

 ## Requests, Responses, Patience and Caching
-When saving a Domain and API key for the first time via the Setting menu, the plugin will request the capabilities documents for each service / protocol type (WMS, WMTS, WFS).
+When saving a Domain and API key for the first time via the Setting menu, the plugin will request the capabilities documents for each service / protocol type (WMTS, WFS).
 The data portal's server can be slow to respond with these documents causing the plugin to appear inactive.
 The good news is this is the only interaction with the plugin where substantial patience may be required.
 Once the initial documents are fetched, they will be cached and updated in the background each time the plugin is started.
 ## Filtering
-The left hand panel allows users to filter by service / protocol types (either, All, WFS, WMS, WMTS).
+The left hand panel allows users to filter by service / protocol types (either, All, WFS, WMTS).
 All column headers can be toggled to allow ascending or descending ordering of their data.
 Text can be entered in the "Filter Data Sets" search bar to filter the datasets by keyword.
 ## Source Code and Feedback